-Tim Clukey is the coordinator for the audio-radio production and digital media production majors in the Department of Communication Studies.
+Tim Clukey is currently the chair for the Department of Communication Studies.
 He is a graduate of the SUNY system, having attended both Clinton Community College (’90) and SUNY Plattsburgh (’97).
-He completed his M.S. in Corporate Communications at Ithaca College (’99) and was awarded the 1999 Graduate Faculty Department Award, which named him as one of the top three students in the Communication graduate program.
+He completed his Masters in Corporate Communications at Ithaca College (’99) and was awarded the 1999 Graduate Faculty Department Award, which named him as one of the top three students in the Communication graduate program.

 Tim has been involved in communication, computer, & music technologies throughout his life.
 He started learning the piano at age five, built his first synthesizer at age 16, programmed his first MIDI-configuration the year it was introduced (’81), and continued working in various musical groups for another 20 years.
 He also spent 23 years as the music coordinator and organist for the SUNY Plattsburgh Ice Hockey program (1987-2009).

 Tim began focusing his interest in radio communication as an undergraduate student at SUNY Plattsburgh in the mid-Nineties.
 He worked for WPLT (now WQKE) and the Northeast Radio Reading Service, as a news announcer and production engineer.
 After completing his Bachelor of Science in Mass Communications, he continued his radio training as a Park Fellow at Ithaca College, working for VIC and WICB, which broadcast to southwestern New York State.
 While completing his Master of Science degree, he worked as a communication specialist — producing an extensive radio campaign for the Tompkins County Drowsy Driving Coalition.